yingyue0414/NERDSS/docs/index.rst

 --------------------------
 The main code of continuum membrane model is ``continuummodel_maincode.cpp``. ``funcitons_file1.cpp`` and ``functions_file2.cpp`` list all the functions utilized by the model membrane.
 Specifically, the functions for setting up triangular mesh are listed ``functions_file2.cpp``.
 The functions for calculating the system energy and the vertex force are defined in ``functions_file1.cpp``.

 Use the following code to compile the file.
-Note 'output_file' can be renamed accordingly.
+Note ``output_file`` can be renamed accordingly.

 .. code-block:: console